 Simple English definitions for legal terms

-Read a random definition: depository
+Read a random definition: stock insurance company

 A to-have-and-to-hold clause, also known as a habendum clause, is a part of a legal document like a deed or will that explains the extent of the interest being granted and any conditions that come with it.
 It usually starts with the words "to have and to hold."
 In an oil-and-gas lease, it defines how long the lessee's interest will last.
 The clause used to be more important, but now it's mostly a formality.